 - Breeding facilities that offer more than one or two breeds of puppies

 There are many similarities and differences between American Bulldogs and America Pitbulls.
 Make sure you do your research to pick the dog breed that is best suited for your family life.
-Since the biggest difference between the two breeds is their size, you should seriously consider how much dog you want to care for.
+Since the biggest difference between the two breeds is their size, you should seriously consider how big of a dog you want to care for.
 Larger dogs eat more, cost more, and poop more – but they also make great family pets and enormous lap dogs.
 It all depends on how much dog you want, or can handle, in your life.

 If you have the energy to exercise and train your dog, either of these breeds could make an excellent ambassador around your neighborhood for scary-looking, misunderstood bully breeds.
 Hopefully, we have provided you with the information you need to decide which of these wonderful breeds is best for your family.